High Intensity Focused Ultrasound (HIFU)

 Question 1.
 How long does a HIFU procedure take?

 Answer.
-HIFU procedure usually takes 1 to 4 hours, depending on factors such as the size and location of the targeted area.
+The HIFU procedure usually takes 1 to 4 hours, depending on factors such as the size and location of the targeted area.

 Question 2.
 What is the average time taken to recover after HIFU treatment?